utcs-scea/KernMLOps/README.md

 make benchmark-gap
 # Run yaml configured data collection inside docker
 make collect

-# Run mongodb benchmark inside docker
+# Run mongodb benchmark
-make docker
-make load-mongodb # Run this command only the first time you set up the MongoDB benchmark make benchmark-mongodb
+make setup-mongodb #  Run this command only the first time you set up the MongoDB benchmark make docker make load-mongodb # Run this command only the first time you set up the MongoDB benchmark make benchmark-mongodb